bourque/foo_parameterization/README.md

 where `<radius>` is the radius from which to calculate the volume of a sphere.

-To run the software from within a python environment, do:
+To run the software from within a python environment:

 ```python
 from foo_parameterization import foo_parameterization